-Accept Full Responsibility for Your Life
+Accept Full Responsibility for Your Life and Destiny

 It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.
 Josiah Charles Stamp.